Sid Haig: Career

 In 2003, Haig starred in Rob Zombie's debut film House of 1000 Corpses, as a psychotic clown named Captain Spaulding.
 The role revived Haig's acting career, earning him a "Best Supporting Actor" award in the 13th Annual Fangoria Chainsaw Awards, and an induction into Fangoria's Horror Hall of Fame.
 Haig reprised his role as Spaulding in the 2005 film The Devil's Rejects, a continuation of House of 1000 Corpses, in which Spaulding is portrayed as the patriarch of the murderous Firefly family.
 Captain Spaulding has since been considered a modern icon of horror cinema, and Haig himself has been called a "horror icon".
 For his reprisal of the role in The Devil's Rejects, he received the award for "Best Actor" in the 15th Annual Fangoria Chainsaw Awards, and shared the award for "Most Vile Villain" at the First Annual Spike TV Scream Awards with Leslie Easterbrook, Sheri Moon, and Bill Moseley as the Firefly family.
 Haig was also nominated as "Best Butcher" in the Fuse/Fangoria Chainsaw Awards, but lost to Tobin Bell's Jigsaw from Saw II.

 Haig reunited with Rob Zombie for the director's 2007 Halloween remake, with Haig playing the role of cemetery caretaker Chester Chesterfield.
 He again reprised his role as Captain Spaulding for Zombie's 2009 animated film The Haunted World of El Superbeasto, and appeared in Zombie's 2013 film The Lords of Salem, as well as in the films Hatchet III and Devil in My Ride.

 In 2019, Haig appeared as Captain Spaulding for the final time in the Rob Zombie film 3 from Hell, a sequel to House of 1000 Corpses and The Devil's Rejects.
 He posthumously appeared in the 2020 slasher film Hanukkah, as well as the 2023 film Abruptio.

-Personal life and death
+Personal life

 On November 2, 2007, Haig married Susan L. Oberg.
+Despite his prominence in horror films and portrayal of villainous characters, Haig was a devout Roman Catholic who was described by his peers as being a gentle soul.

+Death

-In early September 2019, Haig was hospitalized after falling at his home in Thousand Oaks, California.
+In early September 2019, Haig was hospitalised after falling at his home in Thousand Oaks, California.
 While recovering, he contracted Aspergillus pneumonia after aspirating vomit in his sleep.
 He died on September 21, 2019, at the age of 80.